MathStuff for people who took high-school math:

 I’m a software engineer — but so are a lot of us these days.
 What kind am I, and what do I value?

 Managing complexity: Software is a huge part of our lives, more than ever.
 And, unlike the earliest days of computing, you don’t need to be a programmer in order to use a computer.
 Click a button and you’re online chatting with someone across the world, and you don’t have to know everything about how the video-chat frontend (let alone backend infra) works.
 It’s magic, and it just works.
-But somebody — several somebodies — do need to make the magic happen.
+But somebody — several somebodies — do need to make the magic happen in all its detail.
 Organizations that own systems need them to deliver value today, tomorrow, and the next day — and they need people like us to make that possible.
 Seeing (and advocating for) the amortized costs and benefits, both obvious and non-obvious, of our work over time is essential to how we define our value to the world.

 Curiosity: I’m endlessly curious.
-I’m a googly-eyed polyglot, forever enamored with the languages (both natural and artificial) that we invent to communicate and automate our thoughts.
+I’m a googly-eyed polyglot, forever enamored with languages (both natural and artificial) that we invent to communicate and automate our thoughts.
 Among my pantheon of heroes are Hopper, Backus, Ritchie, Gosling, Eich, and van Rossum — they invented new languages and taught the rest of us to speak them.

 Broadening clarity: While it’s good that most of us don’t need to understand everything about software to use it, the opposite problem is also to be avoided: only one person at a company knows how something works, and things stay broken if they’re out of the office.
 Or worse (and this happens all too often): zero people still at the company know how a thing works and everyone’s afraid, and unable, to make any changes to it.
 Here again the four-legged stool of collaboration, code, documentation, and observability keeps us balanced.
 If we are to best serve our organizations into the future, we should think of ourselves not as software engineers, but as system-knowledge-management stewards.
 Our work isn’t done on the release date — our works goes on as we cultivate living communities that thrive in clarity, flexibility, and confidence.